winsiderss/systeminformer/README.md

 2. Right-click in the folder and choose New > Text Document.
 3. Rename the file to SystemInformer.exe.settings.xml (delete the ".txt" extension).

-## Plugins

-Plugins can be configured from Options > Plugins.

-If you experience any crashes involving plugins, make sure they are up to date.

-Disk and Network information provided by the ExtendedTools plugin is only available when running System Informer with administrative rights.